avVergnet/cse15l-lab-reports/lab-report-1-week-2.md

 Sun Jan 02, 2022 11:28pm - Prepping cs15lwi22
 ```

-* Type in the one you got above and you are connected!
+* You are connected!

+---

 ## Trying Some Commands

 ## Moving Files with scp
 ## Setting an SSH Key
 ## Optimizing Remote Running